Best free speech practice

 Our associated campaign, Best Free Speech Practice (BFSP), is a non-partisan project whose aim is to identify what the legal requirements are for free speech protection in the UK, and what the consequent requirements are in practice.

-BFSP’s first project focuses on HEPs.
+BFSP’s first project focuses on universities and other HEPs.

-It is clear that the extent and onerous nature of the current legal requirements, including the effects of the Forstater, Allison Bailey and Harry Miller cases, are insufficiently appreciated by universities and poorly complied with.
-This is likely to get worse when the current Higher Education (Freedom of Speech) Bill (HEFOSB) becomes law.
-A group of senior lawyers and academics is developing a lengthy statement for BFSP of best free speech practice in respect of English universities, reflecting the law as it is evolving, which will set out the relevant legal requirements and the actions, policies and practices which are required of relevant institutions to give the law – and its spirit – proper effect.
+It is clear that the extent and onerous nature of the current legal requirements, including the effects of the recent cases about protected viewpoints under the Equality Act, are insufficiently appreciated by universities and poorly complied with.
+The Higher Education (Freedom of Speech) Act 2023 adds another very significant layer of requirements.
+A group of senior lawyers and academics is developing statements for BFSP of best free speech practice in respect of English universities, reflecting the law as it is evolving, which will set out the relevant legal requirements and the actions, policies and practices which are required of relevant institutions to give the law – and its spirit – proper effect.
+They can be found here.